collinberke/data-media-marketing-resources/README.md

   If a resource fits into multiple categories, please choose the one that fits best.
   - `Name`: the name of the resource (e.g., What's the title?
 Who's blog is it?
 What's the name of the book?)
   - `Link`: The full URL to the resource.
-  - `Tags`: the category of the resource (e.g., the programming language, or the topic area the resource falls under).
+  - `Tags`: the category of the resource (e.g., the topic area the resource falls under).
   Multiple categories can be applied to a resource.
   Use a `;` (semi-colon) to separate categories.
   Current categories include `Advertising`, `AI`, `Analytics`, `Audio`, `Digital`, `Education`, `Film`, `Gaming`, `Industry`, `Journalism`, `Measurement`, `Marketing`, `News`, `Podcasts`, `Public Media`, `Radio`, `Social Media`, `Streaming`, `Tech`, and `Television`.